- Sustainable energy transition solutions are ready, but it all depends on the scale and execution.

 As part of a climate change strategy, energy efficiency alone can contribute to 44% of the CO2 emission reductions needed by 2050.
 Being more productive with every unit of energy we make, can also help deliver the SDGs with cleaner air, more nutritious food, comfortable classrooms, and livable cities – and it frees up energy to power electric vehicles.
-If we increase the current global renovation rate of existing buildings of 1% to 2% per year, as recommended by the International Energy Agency, it will be possible to power 550 million electric vehicles on the road by 2040 without any new energy demand.
+If we increase the current global renovation rate of existing buildings by 1% to 2% per year, as recommended by the International Energy Agency, it will be possible to power 550 million electric vehicles on the road by 2040 without any new energy demand.

 2. Integrating renewables and energy efficiency for flexibility and resilience

 Energy efficiency is also the foundation for faster and higher share of renewables.
 By working together, renewables and energy efficiency deliver around 90% of the energy-related CO2 emission reductions needed to reach our climate targets.
 The last piece of the energy transition puzzle is to ensure we connect the energy consuming sectors (buildings for heating and cooling, transport, water, and industry) with the energy-producing sectors through so-called “sector coupling”.